zrwusa/data-structure-typed/README.md

 <script src='https://cdn.jsdelivr.net/npm/data-structure-typed/dist/umd/data-structure-typed.min.js'></script>
 ```

-Copy the code below into the script tag of your HTML, and you're good to go with your development work.
+Copy the code below into the script tag of your HTML, and you're good to go with your development.
 ```js
 const {Heap} = dataStructureTyped;
 const {